iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 - Option to remove DD levels when importing a PSARC
 - Nicer looking tone editor that prevents gaps between gear slots
 - Command to generate new IDs per arrangement
+- No arbitrary limitations on what characters can be used in artist/song names or their sort values
 - The UI is localizable into different languages

 ### Generated Package Minutiae